 Buckwheat is used like a grain but technically it is a fruit, as it is the seed of a flowering plant that is in the same family as rhubarb (Polygonaceae).
-Rich in complex carbohydrates and gluten free, it is popular all over central Europe, and increasingly in London restaurants.
+Rich in complex carbohydrates, it is popular all over central Europe, and increasingly in London restaurants.
 Roasted buckwheat has a different texture to regular buckwheat, and has a much softer consistency once boiled.

 - Use it anywhere you would use rice, barley or quinoa

 |of which Saturates||0.7g|